TOWN OF RIVER FALLS REGULAR BOARD MEETING

 Monday, December 1, 2014; River Falls Town Hall

 Elected officials and staff present: Diana G. Smith, Chair; LeRoy Kusilek, Siri Smith, Joe Mahoney, Supervisors; Ruth Stern, Clerk; Rita Kozak, Treasurer; Jerome Rodewald, Zoning Administrator

-The meeting was called to order by Town Chair, Diana G. Smith.
-There were approximately 30 town residents present.
-Diana reviewed the purpose and authorities of an annual town meeting.
-Tom Sitz moved to approve the minutes of the 2012 annual meeting.
-Brad seconded.
+The meeting was called to order by Chair, Diana G. Smith.
+Joe moved to approve the regular board meeting minutes of November 17th.
+LeRoy seconded.
 Motion carried.

 Ruth Stern, Clerk